montagejs/mr/README.md

     (modules with dependencies that in turn ultimately depend their own exports) can redefine their exports object by assigning to ``module.exports``.
 -   **dependencies**: If a package declares a package dependency using NPM’s ``dependencies`` property, Montage looks for that package in the package’s ``node_modules`` subdirectory.
-Montage does not presently support cases where a dependency is in a common dependency’s ``node_modules`` directory.
+Montage Require also supports the case where a package with the same name is already loaded by a parent package.
 Unlike NPM, with Montage packages, you can override the location of the ``node_modules`` directory with the ``directories.packages`` property, or use mappings to find individual packages in alternate locations or give them different local names.

 Extensions: